21cmfast/21cmFAST/README.rst

 This is the official repository for 21cmFAST.
 As of `v3.0.0`, it is conveniently wrapped in Python to enable more dynamic code.

-This code uses `semantic versioning <https://semver.org>`_, though this will strictly begin when `v3.0.0` is officially shipped.

 New Features in 3.0.0+
 ======================